 - User: for making it possible assign the requirement to particular users because it concerns their expertise.

 - Picklist: for defining a fixed list of values to choose from.
 Once you have added a value you can also assign a color to it.
 For example the value ‘yes’ could be green and the value ‘no’ could be red.
+You are also able to add a description for every individual picklist option.

 This icon will be shown when using analysis on the detail-view of the requirement.
-It is used as a visual representation of the ‘Name’ part of the standard property.
+It is used as a visual representation of the Name part of the standard property.

 To remove a standard property, click on the icon on the right side of the table.